Skip to content

 Countries Europe; Ireland; Japan;

-Topics Ageing in place; AI and LTC; Care Homes; Care inequalities; Care innovations; Deinstitutionalisation; Dementia care and support; End-of-life care and LTC; Ethics and care; LTC Reforms; Person-centered care; Prevention and rehabilitation and LTC; Social Innovation in LTC; Technology and LTC;
+Topics Ageing in place; Artificial Intelligence; Care Homes; Care inequalities; Care innovations; Deinstitutionalisation; Dementia care and support; End-of-life care and LTC; Ethics and care; LTC Reforms; Person-centered care; Prevention and rehabilitation and LTC; Social Innovation in LTC; Technology and LTC;

 Methods Comparative policy analysis; Longitudinal data analysis; Mixed methods; Policy analysis; Qualitative studies; Quantitative data analysis; Quasi-experimental methods; Questionnaire; Scoping reviews; Surveys; Systematic Review; Translation and cultural adaptation of instruments;